 Once again, we had a beautiful, sunny day, but boy, was it windy!
 After fueling up and pumping out at Gaines Marina in Rouses Point, we found the border crossing dock with no problem, but getting tied up to the dock was another story!
 The wind was whipping out of the east, and we needed to tie up to the customs dock on the east side of the lake.
 Misty was getting pushed away from the dock…hard.
 Remember that Nancy is still a bit gimpy with her foot.
 All we can say is that there was a lot of rolling around on the dock on Nancy’s part, as she worked to secure the boat by herself, and grab railings to get her fanny back off the dock.
 Not easy, and clearly comical.
-We’re sure that the Border Crew had a good laugh watching us, and we had an easy pass across into Canada.
+The Border Agents were a young man and a young woman, and both had a grin on their faces when we entered the office.
+I asked them if they had seen “that” (me tying up the boat and rolling all over the dock).
+They just nodded and kept grinning, trying not to laugh!
+We’re sure that they had a good laugh after we left, but they were lovely, and we had an easy pass across into Canada.

 Leaving the U.S. border behind & Fort Lennox, Richelieu River, Quebec, Canada